Z-Tavern/ZTavern/README.md

 - Add the **.pguid** of target in **ZombieBank.js**, **ClanTag.js**, **ZombieStats.js**, **NativeCommands.js**

 ### Database
-- If you wish to keep the progress of all previous players, download this file : https://drive.google.com/file/d/1emq5qCNQO9mh4TF9jf48B04CME9Wnxi6/view?usp=sharing
+- If you wish to keep the progress of all previous players, download the database (personal data removed): https://drive.google.com/file/d/1emq5qCNQO9mh4TF9jf48B04CME9Wnxi6/view?usp=sharing
 - Place it in **node-server-manager/Database** folder